SAP-samples/teched2024-XP280/exercises/ex2/README.md

 After completing these steps, you will have defined the configuration for the subaccount creation using Terraform.

-To setup a subaccount we must identify the fitting Terraform resource.
+To setup a subaccount we must identify the appropriate Terraform resource.
 The official documentation will help us with this.

-As we want to create subaccount the resource we are looking for is the resource [`btp_subaccount`](https://registry.terraform.io/providers/SAP/btp/latest/docs/resources/subaccount).
+As we want to create a subaccount the resource we are looking for is [`btp_subaccount`](https://registry.terraform.io/providers/SAP/btp/latest/docs/resources/subaccount).
 In the documentation we find all the required and optional parameters we can use to configure the subaccount.
 We want to use the following parameters for our subaccount:

 - `name` - the name of the subaccount.
-As we do not want to hard code the name, we will be suing a variable for this.
+As we do not want to hard code the name, we will be using a variable for this.
 - `subdomain` - The value for the subdomain.
 To keep this unique we want to define this as a combination of a user-provided prefix plus a random UUID.
 No matter what the user provides as prefix, we will always transform the value to lowercase and replace all `_` with `-`.
 - `region` - the region where the subaccount should be created.
 We want to be flexible, so we will use a variable for this.
 To make it easy for the user we ensure that no matter how the variable is provided, we always transform the value to lowercase.

 Let's do that.

 1. First we define the variables that we later use in the configuration.
-Open the file `variables.tf` and add the following code to define the three variables for *subaccount name*, *subaccount domain prefix* and *region*:
+Open the file `variables.tf` and add the following code to define the three variables for *subaccount domain prefix*, *subaccount name* and *region*:

       ```terraform
       variable "subaccount_domain_prefix" {